threefoldfoundation/info_threefold/src_archive/technology/technology_components_hercules/hercules_storage.md

 ![](img/storage3.png)

 The grid uses own private overlay [network](hercules_network) which makes the storage solution a single tenant solution by design.
-On top of that, each S3 deployment has 1 master and (optional) 1 slave S3 front end server which can be operated in a private setting when there is no Web Gateway used to connect it to the public internet, or the S3 interface can be exposed on the public internet by using the [Web Gateway](hercules_network).
+On top of that, each S3 deployment has 1 master and (optional) 1 seconday S3 front end server which can be operated in a private setting when there is no Web Gateway used to connect it to the public internet, or the S3 interface can be exposed on the public internet by using the [Web Gateway](hercules_network).

 For good reliability and performance of the S3 instance we recommend to use a storage policy that includes at least 20 3nodes (disks) per S3 cluster.
 A well defined storage policy leads to good performance, excellent reliability and low overhead.
 A much used policy is 16+4 where the original object is represented by 16 equations derived from the original data object and then 4 more equtions are created for redundancy purposes.
 This creates 20% overhead (4 out of 20) but delivers a solution that can sustain failure of 4 simultaneous disks (or in the case that 20 3nodes are used a failure or 4 simultaneous 3nodes) without loosing access to the original data.